Clogged drains are a common problem in my experience. I say this as someone who's owned and managed many properties over the decades.

-There's not a great deal that you can do other than upgrade your drain system, if you have an older house.
+If you have an older house, there's not a great deal that you can do other than upgrade your drain system.
 Even diagnosing problems can be difficult without professional help, as any problems are occurring underground.
 Small cameras are generally used to explore the state of the pipes.

 11. Tree Roots

 Even the tiniest crack in a pipe can allow tree roots to work their way in.
 Once inside, the tree roots will grow larger, obstructing water flow and causing damage.

 You will likely need to call in professionals to fix this problem, as the solutions can be complicated and involved.
 It can also get costly, especially if excavation is necessary.

 You should be aware of the root structure of your trees and plants and review the state of your drains regularly.
 Older pipes will tend to deteriorate over time.

 External drains can easily get clogged up by plants.
 Leaves can also enter the drain and cause problems, especially during the fall season.

 If the problem is not too deep, you may be able to remove and fish out any plants and leaves.
 If the problem is deeper then you will need to schedule some professional help to clean the drains.